sinai-dev/UnityExplorer/README.md

 The inspector is used to see detailed information on GameObjects (GameObject Inspector), C# objects (Reflection Inspector) and C# classes (Static Inspector).

-For the GameObject Inspector, you can edit any of the input fields in the inspector (excluding readonly fields) and press <b>Enter</b> to apply your changes.
+* In the GameObject Inspector, you can edit any of the input fields in the inspector (excluding readonly fields) and press <b>Enter</b> to apply your changes.
 You can also do this to the GameObject path as a way to change the GameObject's parent.
 Press the <b>Escape</b> key to cancel your edits.

-In the Reflection Inspectors, automatic updating is not enabled by default, and you must press Apply for any changes you make to take effect.
+* In the Reflection Inspectors, automatic updating is not enabled by default, and you must press Apply for any changes you make to take effect.

 ### C# Console